Enquire Now

 Apart from its uses as medicinal and organic herbs, they are also used for dyeing as a caustic or mordant.
 They are also used in place of coffee by grounding and roasting.
 These seeds can also be utilized as protein-full feed for birds and livestock because the cassia plant’s dehydrated seed contains a good amount of protein.
 As it is grown like a weed of leguminous family in various regions in India, it is also utilized as a feed element of carps and fodder of animals.

-A: Cassia Tora Seed is obtained from the Cassia tora plant, which belongs to the Caesalpinaceae family.
+A: Cassia Tora Seeds are obtained from the Cassia tora plant, which belongs to the Caesalpinaceae family.
 It is a wild crop found in tropical regions, particularly in India.
-The commercial supply of Cassia Tora Seed is concentrated in the regions of Madhya Pradesh and Uttar Pradesh.
+The commercial supply of Cassia Tora Seeds are concentrated in the regions of Madhya Pradesh and Uttar Pradesh.

-A: Cassia Tora Seed has various properties and uses.
+A: Cassia Tora Seeds have various properties and uses.
 It has a bitter, salty, and sweet flavor and a slightly cold nature.
 In traditional Chinese medicine, it is known as Jue Ming Zi and is considered excellent for cooling the body.
 The seed has been traditionally associated with benefits for the kidneys, large intestine channels, and liver.
-It is used in treating various health issues, such as improving eyesight, easing bowels, moisturizing the intestine, and aiding weight loss.
+It is used in treating various health issues, such as improving eyesight, easing bowels, moisturizing the intestines, and aiding weight loss.
 Cassia Tora Seed is also utilized in herbal remedies, laxatives, expectorants, and anthelmintics.

-A. While Cassia Tora Seed has been traditionally used for its medicinal properties, it is essential to exercise caution and consult with healthcare professionals before using it for therapeutic purposes.
+A. While Cassia Tora Seeds have been traditionally used for their medicinal properties, it is essential to exercise caution and consult with healthcare professionals before using it for therapeutic purposes.
 Like any herbal remedy, it may interact with certain medications or have potential side effects.
 It is advisable to seek guidance from experts to ensure safe and appropriate usage.